The basics: app vs. knowledge base

 There are basically two "sides" to KnowledgeOwl:

-• Your knowledge base itself (example: my-knowledgebase.knowledgeowl.com): the view-only version of your knowledge base that you can share with reviewers, what you might consider the "front end".
-You can view this at any time by clicking the View KB button in the top navigation of the app, and you can change the subdomain (or add your own private domain) in Settings > Basic.
+• Your knowledge base itself (example: my-knowledgebase.knowledgeowl.com): The view-only version of your knowledge base that you can share with reviewers, what you might consider the "front end".
+You can view this at any time by selecting View knowledge base in the upper left.
+You can change the subdomain (or add your own private domain) in KB settings > Domain.
 People who access the knowledge base are considered readers; readers cost you nothing and you can have unlimited readers.

-If you are including links to your materials in the NRPA Portal, don't give them the app.knowledgeowl.com URLs; give them your knowledge base URLs.
-To send links to specific standards, open the standard within the app as if you're going to edit it, and click the View Article link near the top center of the page.
+If you're including links to your materials in the NRPA Portal, don't give them the app.knowledgeowl.com URLs; give them your knowledge base URLs.
+To send links to specific standards, open the standard within the app as if you're going to edit it and select the View Article link near the top center of the page.
+This opens the standard in the live knowledge base, and you can copy the URL it opens to add links to the NRPA Portal.